JayanthBobbili/Real-Time-Advanced-Breach-Detection-and-Trajectory-Monitoring-in-Data-Link-Networks/README.md

-The project here is highly and strictly confidential hence any of the code or details can not be accessed instead please look into the following Jorunal and if there are any queries please contac me via my E-Mail (jayiit12993@gmail.com).
+The project here is highly and strictly confidential hence any of the code or details can not be accessed instead please look into the following Jorunal and if there are any queries please contact me via my E-Mail (jayiit12993@gmail.com).

 REAL-TIME ADVANCED BREACH DETECTION AND TRAJECTORY MONITORING IN DATA LINK NETWORKS FOR ENHANCED PROPULSION AND COMBUSTION SYSTEMS